Boundary Actions and Loop Groups: A Geometric Picture of Gauge Symmetries at Null Infinity: Boundary description via formal loop groups

-The extensions and reductions we presented in the last subsections can be done when the \emph{structure} group is either extended to a semi-direct product, or reduced by a normal subgroup.
-This is the case in general when we have a fixed base manifold $M$, and we want to restrict the subgroup under which we study gauge transformations, say $H \subset G$.
+In the previous section we analysed in detail the situations in which the \textit{structure group} of a principal bundle is reduced by a normal subgroup or extended to a semidirect product (split extension).
+This is the case in general when we have a fixed base manifold $M$, and we want to restrict or extend the group under which we study gauge transformations.

-In the particular case we are considering, the base manifold is a space-time with a boundary, $\Ib^+$.
+In our particular case, we take the base manifold $M$ to be a space-time with a future null boundary, $\partial M = \Ib^+$.
 The introduction of a boundary has two main characteristics.
 First, we include the boundary of the manifold into the analysis, and therefore we need a transversal coordinate.
 Second, we restrict the gauge group by its fall-offs \emph{relative to the boundary}.

-In what follows, we will apply the previous subsections' results by taking a formal expansion in terms of a transverse coordinate to $\partial M$, denoted as $\rf$, and consider the loop group generated by the loop algebra $L \mathfrak{g}$ as the new structure group, i.e. we construct the group generated by formal $\rf$-expansions with coefficients on $\mathfrak{g}$ at the boundary.
+In what follows, we will apply the results of the previous section by taking a formal expansion in terms of a transverse coordinate to $\partial M$, denoted as $\rf$, and consider the loop group generated by the formal loop algebra $L \mathfrak{g}$ as the new structure group, i.e. we construct the group generated by formal $\rf$-expansions with coefficients on $\mathfrak{g}$ at the boundary.
 There is a vast literature on loop groups and their representations; for a comprehensive introduction we refer the reader to Pressley and Segal’s book \cite{Pressley:1988qk} on loop groups, while Kac’s book \cite{Kac:1990gs} remains the standard reference for loop algebras.

-With this construction, we interpret the boundary as the base manifold, and we enlarge the structure group to contain the fall-offs of the fields with respect to the bulk.
+This construction allows us to interpret the boundary $\partial M$ as the base manifold supporting a suitable principal bundle whose structure group has been enlarged to contain the fall-offs of the fields with respect to the bulk.

+With these motivations in place, we now proceed to the detailed construction.
+The starting point is a principal $G$-bundle $\xi\coloneqq(P,\pi,M)$ describing Yang-Mills theory on the asymptotically flat spacetime $M$.
+Its gauge group, defined in \eqref{def:gauge group G} and denoted here by $\mathcal{G}(\xi)$, has, in a local trivialisation, the Lie algebra given by $C^\infty$ maps from $U$ to $\mathfrak{g}$,